PandasThumb/pandasthumb.github.io/_posts/2023/2023-01-05-impressive-year-creationist-journal.md

 <figcaption><div align="center">The foot and ankle of the chimpanzee (A) and human (B).
 T: axis of transverse tarsal joint; U: axis of upper ankle joint; L: axis of lower ankle joint.
 Note: All bones are conserved and homologous. <small>Credit: Elftman, H., & Manter, J. (1935).
 The evolution of the human foot, with especial reference to the joints.
 Journal of anatomy, 70(Pt 1), 56.</small></div></figcaption>
 </figure>

-<i>Nathan Lents is Professor of Biology at the John Jay College of Criminal Justice and author, most recently, of the book </i>Human Errors: A Panorama of Our Defects, from Broken Genes to Pointless Bones<i>, and many technical articles.
-He blogs at The Human Evolution Blog and Psychology Today.</i>

 A new article has been published in the illustrious journal <i>BIO-Complexity</i> [sic]:

 <blockquote>Burgess, S. (2022). <a href="https://bio-complexity.org/ojs/index.php/main/article/view/BIO-C.2022.3">Why the Ankle-Foot Complex Is a Masterpiece of Engineering and a Rebuttal of “Bad Design” Arguments</a>. <i>BIO-Complexity</i>, 2022.</blockquote>